kfrancis/ratTracker/README.md

 ## Requirements

+- [X] School addresses entered into the system
+- [X] Geocoding addresses so that pins can be placed on the map
+- [X] PII needs to be non-existent, to make this as deployable as possible.
 - [ ] Needs to record Rapid Antigen Test (RAT) results.
 - [ ] A map needs to be generated showing results by school.
-- [ ] PII needs to be non-existent, to make this as deployable as possible.
 - [ ] Verification, in some fashion.
 Possibly temporal QR code, take picture of RAT beside code to verify.
 Pictures are not stored, only processed.
 - [ ] (optional) Quick Mobile app?
 Or at the VERY least something that's usable on mobile easily.
 - [ ] (optional) Push notifications, daily, weekly showing changes.